-Missing teeth affect more than your smile.
+Missing teeth affects more than your smile.
 They change how you chew, how you speak, and over time, the shape of your face and jaw.
 Dental implants are the closest thing to a natural tooth that dentistry can offer, and Dr. Greg Reece has the advanced training to place and restore them with care.

 Parts of a Dental Implant in Charlotte, NC